 We even got to visit a Harlem Baptist Church while we were there which turned out to be one of the most spiritual experiences of our trip (Aaron was doing a World Religions Institute)

 6. Splurge on Broadway- Almost everything we did activity-wise in NYC was free, but I knew that I wanted to splurge on Broadway tickets.
 If you use the app I mentioned above (Today's Tix) or wait in line in Times Square, you actually won't have to splurge all that much unless you want to see something like Hamilton (which would be a dream!).
-We opted for Aladdin because Aaron uses this movie to teach about the Middle East in popular culture to his 7th-grade history class.
+We opted for Aladdin because we wanted something light and fun.

 That wraps up my English teacher destinations list for New York City!
 I will leave you with a few things that I ran out of time to do: (there's always next time, NYC!):